HEALTH CARE PROVIDERS

 In the United States, a group of experts also recently convened to establish guidelines for best practices for pain management during the Covid-19 pandemic.
 The panel included experts from various stakeholders, including the U.S, military, Veterans Health Administration, and academia.
 This best practices guideline was published by the American Academy of Pain Medicine.
 To access the complete guideline, click here.

 Retention rates among those receiving treatment are low.
-For those receiving medication-assisted treatment without any psychosocial treatment, the two-year retention rate is 38%.
-However, the two year-retention rate increases to 53% when medication-assisted treatment is combined with cognitive behavioral treatment.
+For those receiving medication for addiction treatment without any psychosocial treatment, the two-year retention rate is 38%.
+However, the two year-retention rate increases to 53% when medication for addiction treatment is combined with cognitive behavioral treatment.

 In December 2018, the FDA also approved the marketing of a new phone app to help patients with opioid use disorders remain in treatment.
 The new app, called reSET-O, is for outpatients with OUD who are receiving the medication buprenorphine in combination with psychosocial treatment.
 The app, which requires a doctor’s prescription but can be downloaded directly to a patient’s mobile device, delivers a series of interactive cognitive behavioral therapy sessions and includes a reward system for compliance.
 A recent clinical trial found that patients who used the reSET-O were significantly more likely to remain in a 12-week treatment program for opioid use disorder than those who did not.
 Retaining persons with opioid use disorder in treatment longer reduces the likelihood of relapse.